cxpartners/sepa-customer-platform/doc/architecture/decisions/0005-user-groups-roles-permissions.md

 ### Positive Consequences

-* This option maintains a absic user hierachy outside of the Dynamics system, which would potentially be useful if the user accounts are used in other applications
+* This option maintains a basic user hierachy outside of the Dynamics system, which would potentially be useful if the user accounts are used in other applications

 ### Negative Consequences